News

 CRM Autologging from Calls & Emails

 Manual CRM updates are a time sink.
-Fix it with autologging: pull call transcripts and emails into the right record, generate a 3-bullet summary, extract next steps, and queue the follow-up email—all from your suite sidebar.
+Pull call transcripts and emails into the right customer record automatically.
+Generate a concise 3-bullet summary, extract the next steps, and queue the follow-up email, all from your suite sidebar.

 How to wire it up (Mini SOP):